 - 1. Wrinkle-free white lab jacket of students preferred length. - 2.
 Wrinkle-free scrubs, or other professional attire as noted below in professional appearance. - 3.
 HPU Name badge.
-Will be provided to by the School of Nursing.
+Will be provided by the School of Nursing.
 The name badge will show your picture, legal first and last name, and "RN" followed by "Graduate Nursing Student."
 The name badge must be worn while attending any clinical or immersion activity.
-Name badge will not be worn outside of the clinical agency or campus. - 4.
-The following items are optional and can be purchased online or at a local medical supply store.
+Name badges will not be worn outside of the clinical agency or campus. - 4.
+The following items (or equivalent) will be required for your health assessment course and can be purchased online or at a local medical supply store.
 The list is suggestive and not exhaustive and lists the common reusable diagnostic and reference tools - a) MDF MDF777 MDF OneTM Stainless Steel Stethoscope (any medical grade) - b) Prestige C-512 512Hz Frequency Tuning Fork - c) Prestige S210 Disposable Penlight - d) Prestige 45 60" (150cm) Tape Measure - e) Prestige 3909 Snellen Pocket Eye Chart 18.5cm x 10cm - f) Prestige 25 7.5" PVC Taylor Percussion Hammer - g) ADC 5110e DiagnostixTM 5110e Pocket Diagnostic Set